The Story of Our Project

 We had a very successful day of test pitting today.
 Approximately 50 volunteers were in action and all ten pits being dug were open to the public.

 Here at Topcliffe Mill, we dug a pit on a moated site where a manor house stood from at least the late thirteenth century to the early fifteenth century.
 We had a particularly productive pit, with medieval pottery appearing as soon as we began digging.
 We also found plenty of bone and shells.
-Our find of the day was an arrowhead (pictured right) which came from the third context (20-30cm below the surface).
+Our find of the day was an arrowhead (pictured below) which came from the third context (20-30cm below the surface).
 This context also produced 38 pieces of bone, 48 pieces of pottery and 62 pieces of shell.

 Work will continue on all pits tomorrow (Sunday) so please visit the pits to see what we are digging up.
 Topcliffe Mill is also open to visitors between midday and 4.00pm.